Conga0/Apotheosis/README.md

 Audio - Hinoguchi Sorako, Spoopy

 Other contributors:
-Y🍵, Evasia, Squirrelly, SpicySpaceSnake, Letalli, Zathers, Horscht, Extol, Rib and you playing More detailed credits are available inside credits.txt
+Y🍵, Evasia, Squirrelly, SpicySpaceSnake, Letalli, Zathers, Horscht, Extol, Rib and you for playing

+More detailed credits are available inside credits.txt